fraigo/git_tutorial/README.md

 ## Learn the basics

-This Git tutorial is intended for beginners at Git, to show a complete sequence of instalation, configuration, and basic use.
+This Git tutorial is intended for beginners in Git, to show a **complete sequence** of *instalation, configuration, and basic use*.
+If you want a more detailed guide you can [read the official guide](https://guides.github.com/activities/hello-world/).

 ## Contents